A small business can be rewarding in many ways – particularly if it’s profitable.

-The deduction, however, isn’t limited to a full room.
+The deduction isn’t limited to a full room.
 Your home office can be part of a room.
 Measure your work area and divide by the square footage of your home.

-2. Office supplies
+3. Office supplies

 Even if you don’t take the home office deduction, you can deduct the business supplies you buy.
 Hang on to those receipts, because these expenditures will offset your taxable business income.

 Business owners who make office furniture and equipment acquisitions can deduct up to $1 million worth of purchases under Section 179, up from $500,000 in 2017.

 Section 179 is a provision in tax law that enables business owners to deduct the full purchase price of qualified equipment from their gross income.
 Rather than deducting a certain percentage of the equipment under a multi-year depreciation schedule, as is customarily done, business owners can deduct the full price, as long as they limit expenditures to a spending cap of $2.5 million if it was financed or purchased in 2018.
 In 2017 the spending limit was $2 million.

 A bonus depreciation of 100 percent is also available on certain business assets.

 Yes, it’s confusing, but worth looking into if you’re expanding your business.
 In addition, thanks to the TCJA, business owners can buy new or used equipment, whereas previously only new equipment was eligible for this deduction.